-Whether you’re planning for a short-term goal (e.g., emergency fund, home project) or a long-term goal (retirement), large expenses need a lot of planning—especially in today’s economic climate.
-Fortunately, you can still count on some timeless techniques for saving and spending.
+Whether you’re planning for a short-term goal (e.g., emergency fund, home project) or a long-term goal (retirement), planning can help you succeed.

 Step One: Make SMART Goals